Force: Continuum mechanics

-where $A$ is the relevant cross-sectional area for the volume for which the stress-tensor is being calculated.
+where $A$ is the relevant cross-sectional area for the volume for which the stress tensor is being calculated.
 This formalism includes pressure terms associated with forces that act normal to the cross-sectional area (the matrix diagonals of the tensor) as well as shear terms associated with forces that act parallel to the cross-sectional area (the off-diagonal elements).
 The stress tensor accounts for forces that cause all strains (deformations) including also tensile stresses and compressions.

 Fictitious

 There are forces that are frame dependent, meaning that they appear due to the adoption of non-Newtonian (that is, non-inertial) reference frames.
 Such forces include the centrifugal force and the Coriolis force.
 These forces are considered fictitious because they do not exist in frames of reference that are not accelerating.
 Because these forces are not genuine they are also referred to as "pseudo forces".

 In general relativity, gravity becomes a fictitious force that arises in situations where spacetime deviates from a flat geometry.

-As an extension, Kaluza–Klein theory and string theory ascribe electromagnetism and the other fundamental forces respectively to the curvature of differently scaled dimensions, which would ultimately imply that all forces are fictitious.
+Concepts derived from force

 Rotation and torque

 Forces that cause extended objects to rotate are associated with torques.
-Mathematically, the torque of a force $\mathbf{F}$ is defined relative to an arbitrary reference point as the cross-product:
+Mathematically, the torque of a force $\mathbf{F}$ is defined relative to an arbitrary reference point as the cross product:

 where $\mathbf{r}$ is the position vector of the force application point relative to the reference point.

 Torque is the rotation equivalent of force in the same way that angle is the rotational equivalent for position, angular velocity for velocity, and angular momentum for momentum.
-As a consequence of Newton's First Law of Motion, there exists rotational inertia that ensures that all bodies maintain their angular momentum unless acted upon by an unbalanced torque.
-Likewise, Newton's Second Law of Motion can be used to derive an analogous equation for the instantaneous angular acceleration of the rigid body:
+As a consequence of Newton's first law of motion, there exists rotational inertia that ensures that all bodies maintain their angular momentum unless acted upon by an unbalanced torque.
+Likewise, Newton's second law of motion can be used to derive an analogous equation for the instantaneous angular acceleration of the rigid body: